ishwantsingh/Post-It-/ReadMe.md

 ### React-Redux Firebase

 Redux bindings for Firebase.
 Includes Higher Order Component (HOC) for use with React, with Out of the box support for authentication (with auto load user profile).

+# Guide

+## Log In/ Sign Up on the App
+Click on the Log In button to Sign Up/Sign In using your Google Account

+## Posts Categories
+Each Post in the App is filtered via the post type into different tabs.
+The 'All Posts' Tab shows all types of posts in one tab.
+The 'Announcement' tab shows all the Announcements made on the web and same goes for other Post-type tabs.

+## Create Post
+Click on the Compose button to Create Your Own Post!
+Choose the Post-type from the drop down menu and Type out the post using the input feild and then click on the creat Button.

+### Its That Simple!!!